 Our commitment to our investors, employees and business partners is to implement world-class corporate governance, and we continue to fulfill our corporate social responsibility on the basis of honest and transparent governance practices.
 TWM has been recognized for these efforts for many years by numerous awards domestically and abroad.
-They include: "Best Corporate Governance in Asia" and "Best Corporate Governance in Asia-Pacific" and "Best Investor Relations Program in Taiwan" from IR Global Ratings (IRGR); and an "A+" rating from Corporate Governance Asia and Taiwan's Securities and Futures Institute 5 years and 6 years in a row respectively.
+They include: "Best Corporate Governance in Asia" and "Best Corporate Governance in Taiwan" from Euromoney; "Best Financial Disclosure in Asia-Pacific" and "Best Investor Relations Program in Taiwan" from IR Global Ratings (IRGR); and an "A+" rating from Corporate Governance Asia and Taiwan's Securities and Futures Institute 5 years and 6 years in a row respectively.